ASE A3 Manual Drive Train and Axles

 33.

 Answer A is wrong.
-It takes at least 15 "hg of vacuum to operate the motor of a vacuum-operated transfer case.
+An average automotive engine produces between 17-21 "hg of vacuum.
+10 "hg of vacuum is not enough to operate the motor of a vacuum-operated transfer case.
 There are different ways to control a transfer case; they can be manually, hydraulically, or electronically controlled.

 Answer C is wrong.
 Technician B is correct.